- Activity

 Above the beach are some ramshackle surfer warung and a cluster of guesthouses, with new accommodation opening all the time in the hills around.
 The shallow reef offshore powers a speedy left-hand break at high tide but can make swimming dicey; depending on the swell direction, the far southern end of the beach usually provides most shelter.

-The entire 15km stretch of coast from Culik to Aas in the far east of Bali is known as Amed, although this is the name of just one of several villages in an area of peaceful bays, clear waters and dramatically undulating topography.
+The entire 15km stretch of coast from Culik to Aas in the far east of Bali is known as Amed, although this is the name of just one of several villages in an area of peaceful bays, clear waters, and dramatically undulating topography.
 As more people seek to escape crowds, Amed has become an important – yet still rural – tourism centre.

 Visitors are drawn by the region’s impressive offshore reefs, which offer great snorkelling and diving, and facilities are mushrooming, with accommodation now available in every village bay.
 Stand-up paddleboarding (SUP) is now a popular pastime and progressive beach outlets rent them.
 If a more relaxing holiday is what you're after you'll find an abundance of yoga classes.

 Discover a new you with this rejuvenating Bali-based tailor-made yoga retreat.
-Enjoy personalised yoga and meditation classes, together with revitalising Ayurvedic treatments, all in idyllic surroundings.
+Enjoy personalized yoga and meditation classes, together with revitalising Ayurvedic treatments, all in idyllic surroundings.
 The cuisine is a treat for all the senses; you will also have the chance to explore the temples of Bali.

 If you're looking for one of the best beaches in Bali, Melasti Beach is exactly what you need.
 This beach is a true paradise, located an hour's drive from Kuta, a popular Bali resort.
 Melasti Beach is attractive because it is safe to swim in, and has crystal clear water, so you can enjoy the views of the bottom and high waves on the beach are extremely rare.